Man in Beryllium robbery remanded

 As a result, a new mention date was scheduled.

-The same date was also fixed for the judge to hear a bail application from Richards' lawyer, Evon Evans.
+The same date was also fixed for the judge to hear a bail application from Richards' lawyer, Evan Evans.

 According to police reports, about 12:10 p.m. on June 8, the employees of Beryllium, formerly Guardsman, were transporting money when their vehicle reportedly developed mechanical problems along Jackson Road in Rollington Town, Kingston.